Built Environment Technology 2 (10188.2)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 - Wilkie, George.
 Building Your Own Home : A Comprehensive Guide for Owner-Builders.
 3rd. ed.
 Sydney: New Holland, 2011.
-Students advised to buy this – it is stocked at the Co-op.
+Students advised to buy this – it is stocked online at The School Locker

 - Ward-Harvey, Ken.
 Fundamental Building Materials.
 4thed.
 Boca Raton: Universal Publishers 2009.